 With these treatments, patients can improve their smile and reduce the risk of serious oral complications down the road.
-Keep reading learning to learn about the difference between these two restorative treatments.
+Keep reading to learn more about the difference between these two restorative treatments.

 Dental Crowns vs. Dental Bridges

-Comprised of ceramic or metal, a dental crown is a cap that encompasses the entire mouth.
-It is usually used when a patient has a cosmetic problem or a damaged tooth.
+Comprised of ceramic or metal, a dental crown is a cap that covers the entire tooth.
+It is typically placed when a patient has a cosmetic problem or a damaged tooth.
 The location of the tooth determines the material that Dr. Gaertner will select for a crown.
-In most cases, he recommends metal crowns for back teeth and ceramic crowns on front teeth.
+In most cases, he recommends metal crowns for the back teeth and porcelain crowns for the front teeth.

-Crowns are ideal for patients who are facing significant tooth cracks and chips, have severe tooth sensitivity, or have undergone a root canal.
-They are particularly beneficial for those who lead active lifestyles and don’t want to worry about losing dentures or are not fond of the idea of dental implants.
+Crowns are ideal for patients who have damaged or decayed teeth, significant tooth cracks and chips, severe tooth sensitivity, or have undergone a root canal.
+They are particularly beneficial for those who lead active lifestyles and don’t want to worry about losing dentures or get dental implants.

-Hence its name, a dental bridge uses two crowns that act as a “bridge” for the gap left from a missing tooth.
+A dental bridge uses two crowns that act as a “bridge” for the gap left by a missing natural tooth.
 Patients may experience tooth loss because of injury, age, poor oral hygiene, or advanced gum disease.
-Dental bridges usually involve porcelain or ceramic crowns that match the shade of a patient’s existing teeth.
-They are highly recommended by Dr. Gaertner because they offer optimal durability and can allow patients to eat, drink, and speak as they normally would.
+Dental bridges usually involve ceramic or porcelain crowns that match the shade of a patient’s existing teeth.
+Dr. Gaertner recommends these dental crowns because they offer optimal durability and can allow patients to eat, drink, and speak normally.
+They even feel like your natural teeth.

 Benefits of Dental Crowns and Bridges

-There are countless benefits to dental crowns and bridges.
+There are several benefits to dental crowns and bridges.
 First and foremost, they offer a natural appearance.
-When patients laugh or smile, nobody will be able to tell they underwent a restorative dental procedure.
+When patients laugh or smile, nobody will be able to tell they have had a restorative dental treatment.

 Dental crowns and bridges also function exactly like natural teeth.
-Patients are able to chew and eat food as they normally would.
-Dr. Gaertner is also a huge advocate of dental crowns and bridges because of they are durable, stain resistant and safeguard against cavities.
+Patients are able to chew and eat food as normal Dr. Gaertner is also a huge advocate of dental crowns and bridges because they are durable, stain-resistant and safeguard against cavities.
 Lastly, no special care is required.
-Patients who receive dental crowns and bridges will need to brush, floss, and visit their dentist regularly but there are other special instructions.
+Patients who receive dental crowns and bridges will need to brush, floss, and visit their dentist regularly but there are no other special instructions.

 Good Candidates for Dental Crowns and Bridges

-The ideal candidates for dental crowns are men and women who would like to restore broken or worn teeth from damage, restore severely decayed teeth, cover discolored teeth to create a more attractive smile, or hold pieces of broken tooth together and cap them for improved structure.
+The ideal candidates for dental crowns are men and women who would like to restore broken, damaged, or decayed teeth, cover discolored teeth to create a more attractive smile, or hold pieces of a broken tooth together and cap them for improved structure.

-Both procedures may also benefit patients who simply do not wish to go through the dental implant process and/or are not interested in dentures.
-During a private consultation, Dr. Gaertner can help a patient determine which option is right for them.
+Both procedures may also benefit patients who simply do not wish to go through the dental implant process and/or are not interested in getting dentures.
+During a private consultation at our dental office in Miami, FL, Dr. Gaertner can help patients determine which option is right for them.

 What to Expect During a Dental Crown and Bridge Consultation

 During a dental crown and bridge consultation, Dr. Gaertner will thoroughly inspect a patient’s teeth, gums, and mouth to figure out which issues need to be resolved.
+Patients may need a root canal or other dental treatment before a final crown can be placed.
 Once he understands what needs to be done, he will inform the patient of whether they would be better off with a dental crown or dental bridge.
-Then, he’ll explain the procedure in detail, share before and after pictures, and answer any questions they may have.
+Then, he’ll explain the procedure in detail, share before and after pictures, and answer any questions the patient may have.

 Preparing for Dental Crowns and Bridges

 Patients who are planning to receive dental crowns and bridges for cosmetic reasons are encouraged to consider teeth whitening.
-At Bliss Dental, we offer professional teeth whitening to help patients achieve whiter, brighter smiles.
+At Bliss Dental, we offer professional teeth whitening to help patients achieve a whiter, brighter, and more beautiful smile.
 We suggest this procedure first because the material that crowns and bridges are comprised of are both stain and bleach resistant.
-Therefore, if it is created to match yellow teeth, it will stay yellow even if a patient chooses to have their teeth whitened at a later time.
+Therefore, if the final crown or bridge is created to match yellow teeth, it will stay yellow even if a patient chooses to have their teeth whitened at a later date.

 By undergoing teeth whitening first, a patient can ensure their new crown or bridge will be made to match their white teeth.
 In addition to teeth whitening, Dr. Gaertner recommends that patients take a day off work as teeth can be sensitive and it’s best to relax rather than having to worry about meeting with clients or collaborating with co-workers.